All Episodes

 Yeah.

-Uh for em in immigration, for instance, he was opposed to amnesty.
+In immigration, for instance, he was opposed to amnesty.

-I think he's calling it the Kushner plan.
+I think he's calling it the Kushner Plan.

 I know it's early.